 Blending Italian heritage with a rural agricultural lifestyle to make some of California’s finest wines

 In a small town called Treviso near Venice, Italy, the Lion of St. Mark is prevalent wherever you go.
-The lion has been a symbolic figure in the cathedral of St. Mark for generations, and the image is so ingrained in the heritage of the city and the surrounding area that it has now become a symbol for the city of Venice itself.
+The lion has been a symbolic figure in the Cathedral of St. Mark for generations, and the image is so ingrained in the heritage of the city and the surrounding area that is has now become a symbol for the city of Venice itself.

 Brutocao Cellars’ history actually dates back to the early 1940’s when the brothers’ grandfather, Irv Bliss, bought the 500-acre property where the winery stands today.
 It was originally comprised of 60 acres of grapes and figs, but the land was mostly used for raising livestock.
 Irv soon discovered the area was well suited to growing grapes and expanded the property’s vineyards to include over 100 acres of mostly Cabernet Sauvignon and Zinfandel.